NerwenElensar/rock-paper-scissors/README.md

   - Accessing, manipulating and transforming the DOM
   - Using Eventlisteners
 - Transferring the previously implemented logic to a logic with UI

+_Credits:_ <a href="https://www.flaticon.com/free-icons/" title="icons">Paper, Rocks and Scissors icons created by Freepik - Flaticon</a>